Sunglasses for children? Exsqueeze me?

 Melissa and Charlene particularly love the wrap-around frame and the removable band.
 Plus, the frames are made to bend and twist without breaking or losing their shapes.
 Perfect for active tots.
 If you want to wow your little one, you can also opt for the Switch sunglasses.
 On top of their cool 80s wayfarer vibe, these sunnies change color when exposed to sunlight.
 What??!

-Real Shades makes sunglasses for everyone in the family — from baby to adult — and received the Melanoma International Foundation Seal of Approval.
+Real Shades makes sunglasses for everyone in the family — from baby to older kids to adult — and received the Melanoma International Foundation Seal of Approval.

 Recommended Product Line: